Hot chocolate is a traditional hot drink that helps us warm up on the coldest days of autumn and winter.

 3. Add in 100 grams of sugar and one liter of water.

 4. In 3 batches, beat at maximum speed for 1 second.

 5. Using a strainer, pour the lemonade into a pitcher.
 And then add 250 ml of water, mint leaves and ice to taste.
 Stir with a wooden spoon.
 The mint gives it a touch, even more if possible, of freshness and menthol aroma that combines perfectly with the flavor of the lemonade.
 Et voilà!
 Enjoy the summer!

-Mmmm… there’s something about this French chocolate dessert.
+Mmmm… there’s something about this classic French chocolate dessert.
+It is light, smooth and delicious.
 I don’t know if it’s the taste or the texture, or the combination of both, but it always leaves me wanting more.
 When I finish my portion, I’m satisfied but … I can’t help but look at the others to see if they finish it or need a little help!!